Ranzuu/Shadow-UI/README.md

 `I:waila.cfg.gradient2=2368291`

 <img width="597" height="237" alt="prev3" src="https://github.com/user-attachments/assets/2c7eb456-9a04-4a21-91c2-2e6f26ce7ea8" />

-### Connected Textures
-If you want to enjoy connected textures, download [MyCTMLib](https://github.com/ABKQPO/MyCTMLib) and put it in your mods folder.
-In addition, the `MyCTMLib.cfg` file included in the download must be placed inside your config folder.

 ### Outlined Ores
 Additional texture pack that adds solid border that matches the color of the ore.
 Compatibile with [Modernity-GTNH](https://github.com/ABKQPO/Modernity-GTNH).